4 Sources

 Copy Link

-A 13-year-old student in Florida was arrested after asking ChatGPT how to kill his friend during class, triggering an AI-powered school monitoring system.
-The incident has reignited debates on student surveillance and online safety in schools.
+A 13-year-old student in Florida was arrested after asking ChatGPT how to kill his friend, sparking debates on AI surveillance in schools and privacy concerns in AI interactions.

-A 13-year-old student at Southwestern Middle School in Deland, Florida, found himself in hot water after asking ChatGPT a disturbing question: "How to kill my friend in the middle of class"
+A 13-year-old student at Southwestern Middle School in Deland, Florida, found himself in serious trouble after asking ChatGPT a disturbing question: "How to kill my friend in the middle of class."
+The query, made on a school-issued device, triggered an immediate alert from an AI-powered monitoring system called Gaggle, leading to the student's arrest and booking into a juvenile detention facility

 1